campg2j003/JAWS-Script-for-Audacity/readme.md

 # Notes for script developers
 Messages and string constants for the JAWS script are in audacity.jsm and audacity.qsm facilitating translation.

 This package is now hosted on GitHub.
 The repo is at https://github.com/campg2j003/JAWS-Script-for-Audacity.
 If you would like to contribute changes to the script, fork a copy of the repository, create a branch for your changes, and make a pull request.
 The installer uses two other submodules: [uninstlog](https://github.com/campg2j003/uninstlog) and [jfw_nsh](https://github.com/campg2j003/jfw_nsh).
 If you want to make changes in those files it is probably best to fork them as well and make your changes in them.
 A consequence of using submodules is that if you make a clone of the JAWS-Script-for-Audacity repo on your machine you should add the --recursive switch to the git clone command.
 You also need to run `git submodule update --remote --recursive` after checking out a new branch or pulling new work from GitHub.
 Also note that if you download the JAWS-Script-for-Audacity repo from GitHub as a zip file, the submodule folders will be empty.
 You will have to download the other repos and put the files in these subfolders.
 (You also must make sure that you download the proper branch.
+Normally you wil be downloading the `master` branch so this is not a problem.
 The file .gitmodules in the top-level folder and the jfw_nsh submodule folder may be of help in determining the right branch.)

 To build the installer you will also need [NSIS](http://nsis.sf.net).
 The release is made by V2.46.